xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pool-enable-redo-log sr-uuid=sr_uuid
 ```

-Enable the redo log on the given SR if in use, unless HA is enabled.
+Enable the redo log on the given <abbr title="Storage Repository">SR</abbr> if in use, unless HA is enabled.

 ### `pool-enable-ssl-legacy`